maxgold45/facebook-messenger-data-analysis/README.md

 Inspired by:

     1. https://hackernoon.com/analysing-your-facebook-messenger-chat-a099b0c69652

     2. Cambridge Anayltica Breach- What can I learn about myself?

     3. Family group chat and long distance girlfriend both use primarily Messenger.

     4. Hilarious texts dating back to my middle school years.

+How to access your data:

+    1. Facebook.com

+    2. Settings

+    3. Your Facebook Information --> Download your information

+    4. Select only messages (then decide on JSON or HTML) and then download it.